 Airtightness Regulations in United Arab Emirates

-Temporary refuge is required to prove a defined performance standard in the event of any major mishap on offshore platform.
-This includes integrity of TR façade from preventing ingress of toxic gaseous elements such as CO2, CO, H2S, NOx, SO2 and so on.
+The temporary refuge is required to prove a defined performance standard in the event of any major mishap on an offshore platform.
+This includes the integrity of the TR façade from preventing ingress of toxic gaseous elements such as CO2, CO, H2S, NOx, SO2, and so on.

 One of the most dangerous and challenging gas is hydrogen sulphide (H2S).
 Since the gas is heavier than air, it tends to accumulate at low-lying area.
 Even at low concentrations, H2S can affect the eyes as well as the respiratory tract.
 The gas is extremely poisonous and, at concentrations over 1000 ppm, people die immediately.
 And hence, in the event of H2S contamination, fresh air is drawn from higher levels and it is passes through the filters and then it is pressed into TR compartment.